LydiaStefanova-NOAA/RunChecking/README.md

     sbatch drive_preprocess.sh # (uses preprocess.sh)

+Fourth, specify graphical analysis settings by specifying

+    graph_settings.sh

-Fourth, plot maps of average bias and difference
+Fifth, plot maps of average bias and difference

     sbatch drive_mapobs.sh   # (uses map_compare_obs.sh)

+Note that the last step generates a number of ncl and txt files - if not interested in the contents, clean up manually.